-3. Theoretical Considerations
+2. Theoretical Considerations

 This section discusses theoretical arguments on how women's bargaining power affects child nutritional status.
-In conceptualizing the determinants of child nutritional status, researchers choose to either specify a structural health production function (Thomas, 1994) or to model the intrahousehold bargaining between a mother and a father and then derive the reduced form equation for child health or nutrition where the bargaining or empowerment index is used as a determinant together with household characteristics.
-Thomas (1994) combines a health production function where child health as an output is a function of a number of inputs (e.g. nutrient intakes and the quantity and quality of child/ health care and individual and household characteristics) with a standard utility function of the household member under a budget constraint for the household.
-This process can be typically done in the framework of unitary household models in which the household head makes a decision on behalf of household members, all the household resources are pooled, and a mother and a father have an identical taste (Becker, 1974, see Park, 2007 for the application to child nutrition)3.
+Researchers have generally adopted the following two conceptualisations in understanding correlates of child nutritional status.
+They either specify a structural health production function (Thomas, 1994) or model the intrahousehold bargaining between the mother and the father and then derive the reduced form equation for child health or nutrition where the empowerment index is used as a determinant together with household characteristics.
+Thomas (1994) combines a health production function wherein child health (as an output) is a function of a number of inputs such as nutrient intakes and the quantity and quality of child/health care and individual and household characteristics with a standard utility function of the household member under a budget constraint for the household.
+This technique can be typically done in the framework of unitary household models in which the household head makes a decision on behalf of household members, all the household resources are pooled, and both the parents have an identical taste (Becker, 1974, see Park, 2007, for the application to child nutrition).
+However, the unitary model has been empirically invalidated by Lundberg et al. (1997) who found evidence that the family spending on women's and children's clothing, relative to men's clothing, increased after policy change in the United Kingdom that transferred a child allowance to wives in the late 1970s.

-In the non-unitary model framework, personal preference and bargaining power matter.
-This consists of cooperative bargaining models and non-cooperative bargaining models.
-In the cooperative bargaining models, a mother or a father derives his or her utility from own consumption of commodities and public goods (e.g. health or nutritional status of children) and the bargaining process is affected by an outside option or the extra-household environmental parameters (EEP) which are, for example, conditional on the threat of martial dissolution or on other environmental factors (McElroy & Horney, 1981; McElroy, 1990).
-In case of bargaining over child health or nutritional status, a mother and a father are assumed to make decisions over the quality of health, nutritional conditions of children or the spending on child health care independently as a part of his or her utility maximization problem (Maitra, 2004, Park, 2007, Fafchamps et al. 2009)4.
-Non-cooperative bargaining models include Lundberg and Pollak's (1993) model which specifies the threat point as a non-cooperative equilibrium within marriage and define it in terms of traditional gender roles and gender role expectations.
+In the non-unitary model framework in which personal preference and bargaining power matter, consists of cooperative bargaining models and non-cooperative bargaining models.
+In the cooperative bargaining models, the mother or the father derives her or his utility from own consumption of commodities and public goods (e.g. health or nutritional status of children) and the bargaining process is affected by an outside option or the extra-household environmental parameters (EEP) which are, for example, conditional on the threat of martial dissolution or on other environmental factors (McElroy & Horney, 1981; McElroy, 1990).
+In case of bargaining over child health or nutritional status, the mother and the father are assumed to make decisions over the quality of health, nutritional conditions of children or the spending on child health care independently as a part of his or her utility maximization problem (Maitra, 2004, Park, 2007, Fafchamps et al., 2009).

 Because the health production approach requires detailed data on health inputs (e.g. health care, nutritional intakes, and prices), our conceptual framework is based on the cooperative bargaining model following most of the empirical studies of child health and nutrition.
 We assume that a household consists of a mother, m, a father, f, and a certain number of children, k, considered to be 'a public good' for both parents.
 It is assumed that children are not decision-makers and for simplicity parents care about the health quality or nutritional status of children.
-5 Let x_j be the j^{th} person's consumption (j = m, f), and q be the (average) health quality of children.
-The j^{th} person's utility is defined as $U_j(x_j, q_j | A_j)$.
-Here we define A_j , EEP, a vector consisting of exogenous factors that determine the preferences of the individual j.
-A_j may depends on the factors determined outside the household, e.g. unearned income for j, as well as his or her individual characteristics.
+Let $x_j$ be the $j^{th}$ person's consumption (j = m, f), and f0 be the (average) health quality of children.
+The f1 person's utility is defined as f2 and f3.
+Here we define f3, EEP, a vector consisting of exogenous factors that determine the preferences of the individual f3. f4 may depend on the factors determined outside the household, e.g. unearned income for f3, as well as his or her individual characteristics.